Ivanka Trump says she won’t be ‘involved in politics’ as father announces 2024 run

 Her husband, Jared Kushner, also worked in the White House as a senior adviser.
 They were prominent aides to the former president during his administration.

-The former first daughter’s announcement came the same night that her father announced a third bid for the White House, eyeing a political comeback after losing reelection to President Trump in 2020.
+The former first daughter’s announcement came the same night that her father announced a third bid for the White House, eyeing a political comeback after losing reelection to President Biden in 2020.

 During an hour-plus speech at his Mar-a-Lago resort, Trump rolled out his 2024 campaign.